Kingdom of the Planet of the Apes

-Development on the film began in 2019, following Disney's acquisition of Fox, with Ball attached as director.
-Much of the script was written during the COVID-19 pandemic, with casting commencing in June 2022 following the script's completion.
-Teague was cast in the lead role in August, with the film's title and additional casting revealed in the following months.
-Filming began in October in Sydney and wrapped in February 2023.
+Development on a new Planet of the Apes film began in April 2019, following Disney's acquisition of 20th Century Fox, with Ball attached as writer and director that December.
+Much of the screenplay was written during the COVID-19 pandemic in 2020, with casting commencing in June 2022, following the screenplay's completion.
+Teague was cast in the lead role that August, with the film's title and additional casting announced in the following months.
+Principal photography began in October 2022 in Sydney and wrapped in February 2023, with a budget of $120–160 million.